raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 non-parallelizable way.
 If the Extern is traversed through FFI, the cost of operating on ADLs may be non-negligible.

-### Memory policy

-The Invocation Container makes available a maximum of 1024 pages to the actor.
-Given that WASM memory pages are a fixed 64KiB size, this results in every actor call being limited to 64MiB of memory.

-Depending on the WASM engine, it may be possible to size memory dynamically.
-If that's the case, a policy that grows memory dynamically from a low value (even zero) should be preferred.

 ### Module caching

 WASM execution performance is a determining factor in the ability to maintain